mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Unstructured data
-n the modern world of big data, unstructured data is the most abundant.
+In the modern world of big data, unstructured data is the most abundant.
 It’s so prolific because unstructured data could be anything: media, imaging, audio, sensor data, log data, text data, and much more.
 Unstructured simply means that  it  is  datasets  (typical large collections of files) that aren’t stored in a structured database format.

 Unstructured data has an internal structure, but it’s not predefined through data models.
 It  might  be  human  generated,  or machine generated in a textual or a non-textual format.
 Unstructured data is regarded as data that is in general text heavy, but may also contain dates, numbers and facts.

 Unstructured data is data that does not have a predefined data model or is not organized in a predefined way.

 <a class="top-link hide" href="#top">↑</a>